-9. Grant Expense, Net
+11. Grant Expense, Net

-Eos was approved for two grants by the California Energy Commission (CEC) totaling approximately \$7,000.
-In accordance with the grant agreements, Eos is responsible for conducting studies to demonstrate the benefits of certain energy-saving technologies to utility companies and consumers in the State of California, and is entitled to receive portions of the grants based upon expenses incurred.
-During the years ended December 31, 2020 and 2019, Eos recorded grant expense (income), net of \$913 and \$(469), respectively, which comprised of grant income of \$381 and \$984 and grant costs of \$1,294 and \$515, respectively.
-For the year ended December 31, 2020 and 2019, the Company has received payments totaling \$1,531 and \$3,209.
-As of December 31, 2020 and 2019, the Company had \$1,136 and \$- deferred grant income, respectively, which was recorded in account payable and accrued expense on the Balance Sheets, as we as a receivable in the amount of \$131 and \$326, respectively.
-The expenses incurred by Eos relate to the performance of studies in accordance with the respective grant agreements, and the grants received or receivable from the CEC are recorded as an offset to the related expenses for which the grant is intended to compensate the Company.
+The Company was approved for two grants by the California Energy Commission (CEC) totaling approximately \$7,000.
+In accordance with the grant agreements, we are responsible for conducting studies to demonstrate the benefits of certain energy-saving technologies to utility companies and consumers in the State of California and is entitled to receive portions of the grants based upon expenses incurred by the Company.

+During the years ended December 31, 2021, 2020, and 2019, we recorded grant expense (income), net of \$269, \$913, and (\$469), which comprised of grant income of \$2,025, \$381, and \$984 and grant costs of \$2,294, \$1,294, and \$515, respectively.
+For the years ended December 31, 2021, 2020, and 2019, the Company received payments totaling \$- , \$1,531 and \$3,209, respectively.

+As of December 31, 2021 and 2020, the Company had \$- and \$1,136 deferred grant income, respectively, which was recorded in accrued expense on the consolidated balance sheets, as well as a grant receivable, which was included in other current assets on the consolidated balance sheets, in the amount of \$1,020 and \$131, respectively.
+The expenses incurred by the Company related to the performance of studies in accordance with the respective grant agreements are offset, against the grants revenue received or receivable from the CEC for which the grant is intended to compensate the Company.
-NOTES TO FINANCIAL STATEMENTS (\$ IN THOUSANDS)

-10. Income Taxes
+12. Income Taxes

-Eos is subject to regulation under U.S. federal and U.S. state tax laws, regulations and policies.
+The Company is subject to regulation under U.S. federal and U.S. state tax laws, regulations and policies.
 Changes to these laws or regulations may affect the Company's tax liability, return on investments and business operations.